Romania Travel Costs: A Realistic 14-Day Road Trip Budget

 Over 14 days, our total spend came to approximately 13,575 RON (~$3,141 USD for two people).
 That’s an average of 970 RON per day (~$224 USD), covering everything from car hire, accommodation and meals to tours, castle entries, and parking fees.

-For that amount, we enjoyed a well-rounded, comfortable trip—with centrally located stays, hearty meals, and a few memorable tours.
+For that amount, we enjoyed a well-rounded, comfortable trip—with centrally located stays, good meals, and a mix of independent exploration and guided experiences.
+Compared to much of Western Europe, this represents excellent value for a two-week itinerary.

 For mid-range travellers, Romania remains one of the best-value destinations in Europe in 2025.
 It may not have the name recognition of other European hotspots, but what it offers—at such a reasonable price point—makes it well worth exploring.

 Over 14 days, I travelled comfortably: staying in well-located guesthouses and apartments, enjoying hearty meals, joining guided tours, and driving through spectacular countryside.
-What I spent felt entirely reasonable for everything I was able to see and do.
+The overall cost felt entirely reasonable for everything I was able to see and do.

 Romania may fly under the radar, but for travellers looking to stretch their budget without sacrificing comfort or cultural richness, it delivers exceptional value.